raghavagps/hairpred/README.md

-# HAIRpred
+# HAIRpred : Prediction of human antibody interacting residues in an antigen from its primary structure

-This repository contains the standalone Python script `HAIRpred.py`.
+This repository contains the standalone code for HAIRpred prediction tool.
+HAIRpred is a human-specific antibody interacting residues predictor.
+To support the scientific community, we have developed a standalone software and web server for the tool.
+For a user-friendly access to HAIRpred, please use https://webs.iiitd.edu.in/raghava/hairpred/.

 ## Installation (For Linux Users)